Nick-Sullivan/Nick-Sullivan.github.io/browser/src/data/blog/07my_fav_ways_of_working.md

 ---
-title: My Ways Of Working
+title: My ways of working
 date: 2024-10-01
 description: The glue that holds the gears together.
 published: true